-Planning Application Numbers - local authority planning web pages allow you to search for past and current planning applications.
+Local planning authority web pages allow you to search for past and current planning applications.
 To do this, you will ideally know the planning application number.
 There is no standard format for these, and so the exact sequence of numbers and letters used varies between authorities.
 For example, an application number might look something like this: APP/2025/20986/FUL or this: LBC/3472/2025.

-- some websites allow you to track applications, but you might need to formally register to do this.
+Due to data protection legislation, you may need to accept the terms of a licence agreement on some websites before you can view information on planning applications.
+Some websites allow you to track applications, but you might need to formally register to do this.

 - site location – usually the address and sometimes also an OS grid reference